interpretml/interpret-community/README.md

 # <a name="models"></a>
 # Supported Models

-Any models that are trained on datasets in Python `numpy.array`, `pandas.DataFrame`, `iml.datatypes.DenseData`, or `scipy.sparse.csr_matrix` format are supported by this API.
+This API supports models that are trained on datasets in Python `numpy.array`, `pandas.DataFrame`, `iml.datatypes.DenseData`, or `scipy.sparse.csr_matrix` format.

-The explanation functions accept both models and pipelines as input.
-If a model is provided, the model must implement the prediction function predict or predict_proba that conforms to the Scikit convention.
+The explanation functions accept both models and pipelines as input, as long as the model or pipeline implements the prediction function predict or predict_proba that conforms to the Scikit convention.
 If a pipeline script is provided, the explanation function assumes that the running pipeline script returns a prediction.
 The repository also supports models trained via PyTorch, TensorFlow, and Keras deep learning frameworks.

 # Supported Explainers